 If you love running and are a German Shepherd owner, you’re lucky because you have the best mate heaven can ever give providing you train them right.

-In fact, according to Runner Worlds, German Shepherds are one the best dog breeds for running.
+In fact, according to the Runner Worlds, German Shepherds are one of the best dog breeds for running.

 There are plenty of benefits that you can get from running with your German Shepherd, here’re some.